XelaRonnoc/employeeCreatorFrontEnd/README.md

 To Do:

 -   Include hosted link
--   Include images of app if CLI or Client App
+-   Include images of app

 ---